📢 $18/Hour Office Cleaning Position — Stable Income, Regular Schedule🌟

 Weekends always off

-Perfect for those who prefer early shifts, value afternoons, and enjoy a predictable routine.
+Perfect for those who prefer a late shift, value mornings, and enjoy a predictable routine.

 Wipe down hard surfaces and dust regularly